Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-# OPTIGA™ Trust M Solution Reference Manual v3.60 ([pdf](https://github.com/Infineon/optiga-trust-m/raw/develop/documents/OPTIGA_Trust_M_Solution_Reference_Manual_v3.60.pdf))
+# OPTIGA™ Trust M Solution Reference Manual v3.70 ([pdf](https://github.com/Infineon/optiga-trust-m/raw/develop/documents/OPTIGA_Trust_M_Solution_Reference_Manual_v3.70.pdf))

+Document release reference: Z8F80541224-B

 **About this document**

 Scope and purpose

-The scope of this document is the OPTIGA™ Trust M\[1\] solution spanning from the device with its external interface to the enabler components used for integrating the device with a bigger system.
-Throughout this document the term OPTIGA™ is interchangable used for the particular OPTIGA™ Trust family member OPTIGA™ Trust M, which is subject of this document.
+The scope of this document is the OPTIGA™ Trust M solution spanning from the device with its external interface to the enabler components used for integrating the device with a bigger system.

 Intended audience

-This document addresses the audience: development teams as well as customers, solution providers or system integrators who are interested in solution details.
+This document is primarily intended for development teams, solution providers and system integrators who are interested in integrating OPTIGA™ Trust M family of devices in their system.

 # Table of Contents